typemeta/funcj/parser/readme.md

 which takes as input a position in a token stream, and (if successful) returns the parsed `T` value and the next position in the token stream.
-If the parser can't accept the next input, or if it reaches the end of the inout stream, then it will return a failure.
+If the parser can't accept the next input, or if it reaches the end of the input stream, then it will return a failure.

 ## Types